jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   In the last chapter we learned about the Linux shell and it's purpose to help the user interact with the kernel.
 We learned that the GUI is just a *sugar* layer sitting on top of the shell.
 We learned a series of essential commands in order to create and maniplulate the content of our file system.
 Now we are going to extend that knowledge by introducing shell meta-characters.
 In creating the shell, Thompson and other later on realized they needed to be able to perform certain features that would be repeated often.
 The concept of adding a wildcard to an ```ls``` command like this: ```ls -l Do*```.
 In this idea instead of having to write a C language program each time - common punction/non alphanumberic characters were adopted to represent the most common repetitive tasks done on the commandline.

 ![*User -> Shell -> Kernel -> Shell -> User*](images/Chapter-06/shells/figure2.png "User -> Shell -> Kernel -> Shell -> User")
   When the shell parses the three components of a command there is a square that talks about variable replacement.
 We sort of skimmed that part in the last chapter but here is what is happening.
+Here is a list of the major shell meta-characters you need to know.
+More information and examples can be found at the [Linux Documentation Project's](http://tldp.org/LDP/abs/html/special-chars.html "TLDP") website.

 \&\&